REG 08.00.12 – Social Media

 1. PURPOSE

-The use of social media is increasingly common for North Carolina State University (NC State) colleges, departments, units, programs and have become important and influential communication channels for the university community.
 NC State supports the official use of social media to communicate with audiences important to the institution including students, potential students, parents, employees, alumni, visitors, fans and others.
-This regulation and its supporting guidelines establish the procedures for creating and managing a university presence or participating in social media in an official capacity on behalf of NC State.
+This regulation and its supporting guidelines establish the standards and practices for creating and managing a university presence or participating in social media in an official capacity on behalf of NC State.

-This regulation and its supporting guidelines are intended to properly portray, promote and protect the institution and its employees, and to assist NC State entities in effectively creating and managing social media accounts.
+This regulation and its supporting guidelines, available on the Social Media website, are intended to properly portray, promote and protect the institution and its employees, and to assist NC State entities in effectively creating and managing social media accounts.

 1. DEFINITIONS